debaedoma/weyoto-gitgpt/README.md

    - Modular monolith architecture
    - One Blueprint per data source
    - API key authentication only
-   - No dashboards or sessions
+   - No sessions
+   - Minimal, simple dashboard

 4. **Warn or request updates** if changes are made to:
    - API schema used by GPTs